-NOW THEREFORE, BE IT RESOLVED that the Council of the City of Berkeley approves the final Engineer's Report dated May 2020 and authorizes the levy and collection of assessments within Street Lighting Assessment District 2018 for FY 2021.
-The area of Land to be assessed is located in the City of Berkeley, Alameda County.
+NOW THEREFORE, BE IT RESOLVED, the Council of the City of Berkeley approves the Engineer's Report, dated May 2021, on levy of assessments for FY 2022 for Street Lighting Assessment District 2018.
+The area of land to be assessed is located in the City of Berkeley, Alameda County.